-Watkins, Georgia 1991 Studio - Georgia got her degree in social work at the University of Alabama, Birmingham, and currently works as a Magistrate in Family Court.
+Watkins, Georgia 1991 Studio - Georgia got her degree in social work at the University of Alabama, Birmingham, and currently works as a Senior Magistrate in the Jefferson County Family Court.
 She's married, with one son and two stepchildren.

 Webb, Jonathan 2008 Studio - Jonathan is currently working as the Lewis Art Gallery director at Millsaps and also serving as the Millsaps coordinator for Lilly Internships. (firstname.lastname@example.org)